How To Find A Niche When (You Think) All The Profitable Affiliate Niches Are Taken

-In affiliate marketing terms, a niche is a small segment (of a larger market) which is distinguishable because of its unique needs and problems.
+In affiliate marketing terms, a niche is a small segment (of a larger market) that is distinguishable because of its unique needs and problems.

 For example, cooking & recipes is such a huge market you can’t really call it a niche.

 Vegan recipes, on the other hand, is a much more defined niche.
 Indian Recipes For Vegans is an even more specific sub-niche of the same topic.

 Similarly, weight loss is a huge industry but if you dig deeper you’ll find sub-niches in it like the Paleo diet, weight loss for new moms, vegan fitness, etc.